model

 Updated on September 7, 2024Source codeTests

-is a function that creates two-way data binding between a DOM element and your reactive reference.
+model is a function that creates two-way data binding between a DOM element and your reactive reference.

 Example